 The Churchill Archives Centre might invite external audit of procedures from appropriate experts in the Cambridge University Libraries or other specialist repositories.

-The policy will be reviewed annually by the Senior Management Team of the Archives Centre and any changes brought to the Archives Executive Committee.
+The policy will be reviewed annually by the Digital Archivist and then the Senior Management Team of the Archives Centre and any changes brought to the Archives Committee.

 Approved by Senior Management Team for September 2022 Archives Committee Meeting